 A native of Sun Prairie, Wis., he won four letters in baseball at the University of Wisconsin-LaCrosse, graduating in 1978.
 He continued his education by earning a master's degree in education in 1980 at Bowling Green State University while serving as a baseball graduate assistant coach.
 The next five years saw him direct Normandale Community College in Bloomington, Minn., to a 105-29 record and four consecutive Minnesota Community College Conference championships from 1982 through 1985.
 Fornasiere led his 1983 squad to the National Junior College Region 13 title and a berth in the Junior College World Series in Grand Junction, Colo.
 His teams of 1982 and 1983 led the nation's junior colleges in winning percentage with a combined 51-5 mark (.911).

-Entering the 2013-14 season, Fornasiere has more experience in the Big Ten then anyone except for current Minnesota Head John Anderson.
-Fornasiere and Anderson have coached together as part of the Golden Gopher staff for the last 28 seasons, comprising one of the longest tenures for a coaching duo in the nation.
+Entering the 2014-15 season, Fornasiere has more experience in the Big Ten then anyone except for current Minnesota head coach John Anderson.
+Fornasiere and Anderson have coached together as part of the Golden Gopher staff for the last 29 seasons, comprising one of the longest tenures for a coaching duo in the nation.

-Fornasiere is entering his 29th year with the Minnesota baseball program, and his 19th as the assistant head coach.
+Fornasiere is entering his 30th year with the Minnesota baseball program, and his 20th as the assistant head coach.
 His duties include scouting, scheduling, recruiting and teaching team and individual defensive skills and schemes.
 From 2003-07, Minnesota fielded at a .967 clip, making just 364 errors 10,536 chances in that span.
 In 2010, the Gophers set a school-record with a .974 fielding percentage.
 Fornasiere helped the team reach that clip despite major injuries at the center field and catcher positions for significant portions of the season.
 That mark was broken two years later and Minnesota held a school-best .976 mark in 2012.
-Heading into the 2012-13 season, Fornasiere has helped develop 33 different infielders that have received All-Big Ten honors at Minnesota.
+Heading into the 2014-15 season, Fornasiere has helped develop 34 different infielders that have received All-Big Ten honors at Minnesota.
 Most recently, second baseman Connor Schaefbauer was named to the All-Big Ten Third Team as a freshman in 2013.